6 The R API: entry points for C code

 These essentially read in (or create) .Random.seed and write it out after use.

-The random number generator is private to R; there is no way to select the kind of RNG nor set the seed except by evaluating calls to the R functions.
+The random number generator is private to R; there is no way to select the kind of RNG nor set the seed except by evaluating calls to the R functions which do so.

 The C code behind R’s rxxx functions can be accessed by including the header file Rmath.h; See Distribution functions.
 Those calls should also be preceded and followed by calls to GetRNGstate and PutRNGstate.